anttonalberdi/metadeep/README.md

 #### Reverse exchange

-Number of metabolites genomes in rows can acquire to genomes in columns.
+Number of metabolites genomes in rows can acquire from genomes in columns.

 ```r
 allgenomes_exchange_reverse <- cfdb2pair(allgenomes_cfdb, mode="reverse")